yumikim381/upgd-dl-project/README.md

   --n_samples 1000000
 ```

-`ratio_norm` can be replaced with the following options to runn other variations we have tried out:
+`ratio_norm` can be replaced with the following options to run other variations we have tried out:
 1. Layer-wise Noise Scaling
    - `weight_norm` for Scaling by the Norm of Weights
    - `grad_norm` for Scaling by the Norm of Gradients
 2. Kernel Utility
    - `entire_kernel` for Entire Kernel Evaluation
-   - `kernel_pruning_upgd` Convex Combination between Neuron and Kernel Evaluation
+   - `KernelConvexCombi` Convex Combination between Neuron and Kernel Evaluation
    - `column_kernel` for Column-wise Kernel Evaluation